-Exponent provides unique synergy between environmental science and our failure analysis, drawing on engineering expertise in material failures , fires and explosions, and structural failures.
-We use this expertise when evaluating the source, mechanism, and timing of environmental releases.
-In addition, our environmental scientists and engineers work closely with ecological and health scientists, utilizing these capabilities to understand exposure and effects.
+Exponent provides unique synergies between our core expertise in environmental chemistry and other disciplines where needed, including hydrology, meteorology, microbiology, and investigative and failure analysis, engineering expertise in materials and structures, and fires and explosions.
+Exponent employs this expertise when evaluating the source, mechanism, and timing of environmental releases.
+In addition, Exponent’s environmental scientists and engineers work closely with ecological and health scientists to understand exposure and effects.
 This cooperation among the diverse Exponent practices provides our clients with unmatched value and resources in successfully managing their regulatory and litigation needs.